 Water hardness | ||||||||||||||||||||

 Hardness is the concentration of minerals such as calcium and magnesium in water.
-You can find these minerals underground.
-There is more hardness in ground water than in surface water.
-Durham has many sources of drinking water with different hardness levels.
+These minerals naturally occur underground, and groundwater tends to have a higher concentration of these minerals than surface water.
+The Region has many sources of drinking water with different hardness levels.

 |